sameer1khan/sameer1khan.github.io/README.md

 # sameer1khan.github.io
-A timeline of work and eduction history using TimelineJS.
+A timeline of work and education history using KnightLab's TimelineJS3.

 ### Purpose
 This was an experiment to see how timeline.js can be used with a json file.